mrz-gh/MyXPs/Concepts.md

-Seed : initialize the whole process of random no generation
+- Seed : initialize the whole process of random number sequence generation

-- sequence of random number

-Here is your content converted into clean and structured **Markdown** format:

 ---